Turmeric Supplements - Eating Turmeric vs. Supplements

 Turmeric tea, or golden milk, is a brew served up hot and frothy much like Chai.
 Typically made with coconut milk, honey, cinnamon, black pepper, turmeric and ginger (a cousin of turmeric), golden milk promises to deliver a healthy dose of antioxidants and is great as a post-workout drink.
 However, this is only partially true.

 That’s not to say that cooking with turmeric is not beneficial to your health.
 But if you want maximum impact, a supplement offers a much richer concentration of curcuminoids.
+Taking a turmeric supplement may increase the amount that is actually absorbed by your body.

 As you can see there’s a huge difference between eating turmeric as an ordinary dried spice and taking it as a supplement.
 Turmeric is hard to digest and leaves the body very quickly, offering limited health benefits.
 Whereas turmeric extract in supplement form gives you a much higher dose of curcumin.